Mohamed-Ismail-Salah/xlmr-arabic-english-sentiment-onnx/README.md

 - Convert the trained model from **PyTorch to ONNX** format.
 - Apply **model quantization** to optimize for speed and size.
 - Benchmark performance between PyTorch, ONNX FP32, and ONNX INT8.
-- Prepare the model for integration into web/mobile applications.

 ---